Weekly Roundup: FCC’s plan to revoke net neutrality, Uber defends tracking practices

 6. Gett confirms acquisition of Juno

-More consolidation in the ride-sharing space occurred as on-demand ride sharing company Gett bought Juno for $200 million.
+More consolidation in the ride-sharing space occurred as on-demand ride-sharing company Gett bought Juno for $200 million.
 The deal will bring on all of Juno’s existing business, from its network of licensed drivers through to its employees and founding team.

 7. Amazon, Alphabet, Microsoft, GoPro and Twitter report earnings

 Amazon blew past expectations and AWS saw substantial growth, accounting for $3.7 billion for the quarter.
 Alphabet also beat expectations, showing that hardware and cloud bets are paying off as the company extends beyond search.
-Microsoft met expectations with $23.6 billion in revenue, with Azure revenue up 93%.
+Microsoft met expectations with $23.6 billion in revenue, with Azure revenue up 93 percent.
 GoPro’s financials improved due to the Karma drone and some cost reductions.
 Twitter, which desperately needed a Q1 hit, somehow managed to deliver despite decreasing user growth and declining business.

 Weekend reads

-Chromebook sales are soaring, but Apple and Microsoft are fighting back: For the most part, companies are taking different but overlapping approaches to getting computing devices in the hands of students.
+Chromebook sales are soaring, but Apple and Microsoft are fighting back.
+For the most part, companies are taking different but overlapping approaches to getting computing devices in the hands of students.
 For the time being, Google has won the battle for market share with the Chromebook, but the war is far from over.

-How to make Twitter profitable: For better and sometimes for worse, Twitter is one of the most powerful forces on the planet.
+How to make Twitter profitable.
+For better and sometimes for worse, Twitter is one of the most powerful forces on the planet.
 Twitter has arguably played a critical role in at least two of the defining political upheavals of our era: The Arab Spring and the election of a political outsider, Donald Trump, as president of the United States.
 Here’s one person’s proposal to monetize Twitter.

 Who will be the Pixar of augmented reality?
 In the wake of Facebook’s launch of a new AR Camera Effects platform, the augmented reality space is going to drastically change.
 While the platform appears easy to use, venture capitalists might be wise to take a few swings at ex-Disney or DreamWorks employees building AR startups.